HOW TO DO HOSPITALVISITATION|

 Patients should not be visited right after surgery.

-touch or holding the hand, especially during prayer, but don't squeeze the
+or holding the hand, especially during prayer, but don't squeeze the hand with

-booklet, if they are able to see it.
-If distributing literature, be sure to
+if they are able to see it.
+If distributing literature, be sure to read it

-read it first yourself, and make sure it is acceptable for the patient
+first yourself, and make sure it is acceptable for the patient before giving it.

 - Express love, and genuine interest in the